-Australia has become one of the first 10 countries to ratify the Kigali Amendment to the Montreal Protocol.
+Australia has become one of the first of ten countries to ratify the Kigali Amendment to the Montreal Protocol.

 The Kigali Amendment to the Montreal Protocol is a major international agreement to reduce global production and use of hydrofluorocarbons (HFCs), which are highly potent synthetic greenhouse gases.